vineetpandita10/Develop-a-Business-Intelligence-BI-Dashboard-using-Power-BI-for-finding-Sales-Insights/README.md

 # Goal

-Find sales insights from the given dataset of 'Global Superstore'
+Find sales insights from the given dataset of 'Global Superstore'.

 # Steps